Simouse/lrparser/README.md

 This is a grammar parser which can read grammar files in our format, analyze attributes (nullable, first set, and follow set) of symbols, generate push-down automatons and parse tables.
 It aims at learning/teaching LR parsing algorithms and does not have the functionalities to actually translate languages to intermediate code.

-<!–– Compile the code online: [replit: lrparser](https://replit.com/@SimonSmith12/lrparser#.replit).
-Currently, the GUI version cannot be run on repl.it. ––>

 ## Output

 For grammar (stored in `grammar.txt`):